justinfchin/CSrop/readme.md

 # ROP - Return Oriented Programming
 - source: https://crypto.stanford.edu/~blynn/rop/
+- version: started with Ubuntu 16.04 LTS then switched to Ubuntu 12.04
+    - notice of switched indicated below when done

 ## 1. Some Assembly Required & the Shell Game
 - Goal: